 Boats and ferries to Örö

 High season (May-September): During the high season there are daily ferry connections from Kasnäs to Örö and back.
 Some are run by the state via subcontractors, some by the hotel and other private entrepeneurs.
 You can check the timetables and any updates at: http://www.visitoro.fi/index.php/en/travel/connecting-vessels.

 Low season (October-April): During the low season the connections are limited.
-A weekly state-run ferry connection is confirmed for 2018, but it does not always move if there’s no cargo or residents to be moved.
-The ferry runs on Thursdays, leaving Kasnäs around 11 AM and Örö around 1 PM.
-At the moment we advise you to contact the ferry company directly a few days in advance to let them know you are coming.
-Please call the ferry directly (+358 40 6756 441) or contact firstname.lastname@example.org or call +358 400 849444.
+A weekly ferry connection is scheduled, but it does not always move if there’s no cargo or residents to be transported.
+The ferry runs on Thursdays, leaving Kasnäs at 10:30 AM and Örö around 1 PM.
+We advise you to contact the ferry company a few days in advance to let them know you are coming.
+Please call the ferry directly (+358 40 6756 441) or contact firstname.lastname@example.org (+358 400 849444.
 Please also note that during the winter season, or if they are going to offload heavy cargo, they might use the northern harbour in Örö.
 Upon leaving Örö, you can call the ferry directly (+358 40 6756 441) to make sure you will be in the right harbour.

 If the ferry is not available, transportations might be arranged with the Örö service company.
 Depending on the amount of construction and maintenance work, they or their subcontractors have boats running weekly or even multiple times a week, either from Kasnäs or from Dalsbruk.
 To enquire about their weekly schedules, please contact: Juha-Pekka Seppälä, +358 (0)400 584142, meidanhuolto (at) gmail.com.

 Another option is to join a tourist group visiting the island.
 They use either the hotel company’s boat or a shared taxi boat.
 You can enquire the hotel (+358 40 777 3668, sales (at) visitoro.fi) if there are any groups or personnel arriving that you could join with.

 There most flexible, but more expensive way of reaching Örö is the taxi boat: Taxiboat Roger Granlund (+358 400 824 806).
 The service is available year-round as long as the sea is not frozen.